chrisdickinson/beefy/README.md

 it:

-* can live relaod your browser when your code changes (if you want)
+* can live reload your browser when your code changes (if you want)
 * works with whatever version of browserify; globally installed or locally installed to `node_modules/browserify`.
 * will spit compile errors out into the browser so you don't have that